Offacolus

 Similar to Dibasterium, Offacolus possess limb-like exopods (outer limb branches) on appendage II to V, a character suggest to be plesiomorphic (observable in the putative stem-chelicerate taxon Habeliida) and lost within the prosomapod clade.

 Classification

 Offacolus was originally described as an arthropod with chelicerate affinities, with detailed redescription done by Sutton et al. 2002 further suggested it to be unambiguously a chelicerate arthropod.
-Offacolus is the only genus in the monotypic family Offacolidae, classified in the clade Euchelicerata together with the genus Dibasterium and the clade Prosomapoda.

 A phylogenetic analysis (the results presented in a cladogram below) conducted by James Lamsdell in 2013 on the relationships within the Xiphosura and the relations to other closely related groups concluded that the Xiphosura, as presently understood, was paraphyletic (a group sharing a last common ancestor but not including all descendants of this ancestor) and thus not a valid phylogenetic group.
 Offacolus was recovered as the sister taxon (closest relative) of Prosomapoda.

+O. kingi was once considered the only mamber of the monotypic family Offacolidae.
+This family currently includes along with O. kingi, Dibasterium and Setapedites and represent the sister group of Prosomapoda.